 Airports in the Netherlands

-According to both the Global Connectedness Index and the DHL Connected Index, the Netherlands is the most connected country in the world.
+According to both the Global Connectedness Index and the DHL Connectedness Index, the Netherlands is one of the most connected countries in the world.
 With their infrastructure and central location, Dutch airports provide companies unparalleled access to European markets and beyond, for both people and goods.

 Major transport hub